welcome

 Our Pastors

-Rev. Frederick N. Gbatu Sr.
+Rev. Dr. Frederick N. Gbatu Sr.

 Rev. Frederick N. Gbatu, Church Administrator at Effort Baptist Church